 Buyer indemnification

-If a third-party claim comes at us because of how you used a skill or what you did with its outputs, you agree to defend, indemnify, and hold harmless Legal InnovAI LLC and Counsel Commons™ — including our officers, employees, agents, and affiliates — from any claim, demand, action, loss, damage, liability, cost, or expense (including reasonable attorneys' fees) arising out of or related to:
+If a third-party claim comes at us because of how you used a Tool or what you did with its outputs, you agree to defend, indemnify, and hold harmless Legal InnovAI LLC and Counsel Commons™ — including our officers, employees, agents, and affiliates — from any claim, demand, action, loss, damage, liability, cost, or expense (including reasonable attorneys' fees) arising out of or related to:

 • Any other breach of these Terms by you.